ta4j/ta4j-wiki/Forecast-Indicators.md

 Forecast result = calibrated.getValue(series.getEndIndex());
 ```

-Analog projection uses only candidates whose complete five-bar outcomes have matured, fits feature standardization from historical candidates only, and reports selected neighbors as empirical support.
-The conformal wrapper remains unavailable until 30 valid historical forecasts mature, then widens lower and upper quantiles while preserving the analog mean, median, standard deviation, and support.
+Analog projection uses only post-warm-up candidates whose complete five-bar outcomes have matured, fits feature standardization from historical candidates only, and reports selected neighbors as empirical support.
+The conformal wrapper remains unavailable until at least 30 valid historical forecasts mature and the finite-sample coverage rank is attainable, then widens lower and upper quantiles while preserving the analog mean, median, standard deviation, and support.

 ## Forecast Semantics